CallumStout/DriveInsight/README.md

 - Some directories/files may be skipped if access is denied.
 - Reparse points/junctions are skipped to avoid recursion issues and inconsistent totals.
 - Folder sizes are recursive estimates based on accessible files.
+- Storage Breakdown is folder-based rather than semantic-category-based.
+It shows where space is used instead of guessing whether folders are games, apps, media, or backups.
+- **System / Protected** is calculated from drive-used bytes minus scanner-visible bytes, so it can include OS files, reserved storage, restore data, protected folders, and other inaccessible filesystem data.
 - Cleanup actions may require administrator permission for protected locations.
 - Cleanup candidates marked `Review` are intentionally unchecked by default because DriveInsight cannot know whether user/project files are safe to remove.